 Running a recruitment drive

-Tips to help you plan, deliver and evaluate recruitment drives for girls, young women and volunteers
+Tips and ideas to help you plan, deliver and evaluate recruitment drives for girls, young women and volunteers

 Running a recruitment drive is a great way to bring guiding to more girls

 A recruitment drive is a push to raise awareness of our fantastic opportunities.
 The way you do it is up to you - run a stall, visit a school or hand out leaflets - just follow five simple steps for success.

 1. Define your goals

 Before you do anything else, ask yourself: why do I want to do a recruitment drive?
 This will help you plan for success, make the most of your time, and evaluate if you've achieved your goals.

 It's also helpful to look at membership data including your waiting-to-join or transfer lists, volunteer enquiries, unit membership and current volunteer roles for gaps to fill through your recruitment.